Quarantine made us all a bit experimental, and lucky you, we just found your next big project: making homemade wine!

 How to Store Wine After It’s Opened?

-Simply, re-cork the wine bottles and store inside the fridge!
+Simply, re-cork the wine bottles and store inside the fridge or wine cooler.
 Easy as pie!

 What Does It Taste Like?